 So, getting enough sleep means you’re better prepared to make healthy choices and are more likely to resist temptations.

 Understandably, a lack of sleep also means we’re less likely to exercise the next day.
 This means we’re facing a double issue of eating more and exercising less, which, over time, can lead to weight gain.

-To sleep better, aim to avoid screen time before bed, limit caffeine to before lunch, and consider supplements such as vitamin D, magnesium, and zinc.
+To sleep better, avoid screen time before bed, limit caffeine to before lunch, and try and get to bed at the same time each night.

 4) Consider savoury breakfasts

-There are lots of recipes for simple savoury breakfasts, including scrambled eggs, mini savoury muffins, shakshuka, or omelettes.
-You can add any vegetables or cheeses you have in the fridge to reduce wastage and ensure a healthy breakfast that will keep you fuller for longer.
+You can add any vegetables or cheeses in the fridge to reduce wastage and ensure a healthy breakfast that will keep you fuller for longer.

 5) Practice mindful eating

 It’s common to focus on ‘what’ we’re eating, but ‘how’ and ‘why’ we eat is equally important.

 Mindful eating is essential to help us become more aware of what we’re eating, how much we’re eating, and why we’re eating it.
 This can help us control our portion sizes and be more aware of what our body needs in the long run.

 - Eating away from distractions like the TV, your desk, or mobile phone